The debate over markets and morality has a long pedigree.

 A simply analogy might help to clarify this.
 Ask yourself this question: Is a hammer intrinsically moral?

-But this metaphor is not an accurate portrait of the rich, immense and subtle complexity that constitutes the human reality.
-The bloodless and cold abstraction of the homo economicus who is only moved to act to “maximizing utility,” as the economist might say, is seeking to satisfy only material desires.
-The economic aspect of man is true but it is not the whole truth about who human beings are.
+But this metaphor is not an accurate portrait of the rich, immense, and subtle complexity that constitutes the human reality.
+The bloodless and cold abstraction of the homo economicus who is only moved toward “maximizing utility,” as the economist might say, is seeking to satisfy only material desires.
+The economic aspect of man is true, but it is not the whole truth about who human beings are.

 Imagine for a moment what life in society would be like if people were motivated to act only by some kind of sensual satisfaction.
 The streets would simply not be safe; indeed, to the extent that some people are motivated solely by their sensuality, many streets are not safe.